I-am-YuLang/AGCN-T/README.md

 AGCN-T
 ===
-A spatio-temporal network dynamic traffic flow prediction model (AGCN-T) method is proposed for multi-step traffic flow prediction
+A spatio-temporal network dynamic traffic flow prediction model (AGCN-T) method is proposed for multi-step traffic flow prediction.

 Thank you for your interests in our work!